-As I was contemplating my devotional for this month, I decided to share a spiritual discipline versus writing another blog post about peace.
+As I was contemplating the topic of peace, I decided to share a spiritual discipline versus writing a typical blog post.
 When you practice this discipline, you can experience God’s peace in your life.
 Right now.

-What follows is a guided meditation on the Word of God based on the Christian spiritual discipline of contemplative prayer (a.k.a. meditation).
-In his classic book on spiritual disciplines (A Celebration of Discipline), Richard Foster observes:
+What follows is a guided meditation on Scripture based on the Christian spiritual discipline of contemplative prayer (a.k.a. meditation).
+In his classic book on spiritual disciplines, A Celebration of Discipline, renowned and well-regarded Christian author, teacher, and former pastor, Richard Foster observes:

 As followers of Christ, we don’t practice meditation for the sake of clearing our minds or relaxation (although relaxation may be a happy outcome just the same).
 Instead, we meditate on Scripture and the Lord’s promises in order to bring about repentance in our lives, so that restoration replaces resistance and rebellion; obedience overrides resentment.